0xPolygonHermez/zkevm-prover/README.md

 - It connects to an Aggregator server.
 - Many zkEVM Provers can connect to the Aggregator server at the same time, providing more proof generation power.
 - When called by the Aggregator service to generate a batch proof:
-- It calls the Prover component that executes the input data (a batch of EVM transactions), calculates the resulting state, and generates the proof of the calculation based on the PIL polynomials definition and their constrains.
+- It calls the Prover component that executes the input data (a batch of EVM transactions), calculates the resulting state, and generates the proof of the calculation based on the PIL polynomials definition and their constraints.
     - The Executor component combines 14 state machines that process the input data to generate the evaluations of the committed polynomials, required to generate the proof.
 Every state machine generates their computation evidence data, and the more complex calculus demonstrations are delegated to the next state machine.
 - The Prover component calls the Stark component to generate a proof of the Executor state machines committed polynomials.
 - When called by the Aggregator service to generate an aggregated proof: